-Dropbox has been one of the leading lights in cloud storage, helping popularise the concept during its early years.
+Dropbox is one of the biggest names in cloud storage, helping popularise the concept during its early years.
 Today it has grown into a business-orientated service with powerful tools such being able to collaborate on PowerPoint and Photoshop files in real-time, create mood boards and team-based plans on its own Paper platform, plus the usual online file storage options.

 Massive third-party app support, plus integration with Windows and macOS, means that if you’re looking for a service you can rely on and know that works with pretty much everything, then Dropbox is a solid choice.